 15. Contractor's Proposal.
-This Agreement shall include CONTRACTOR'S proposal or bid attached hereto as Exhibit "A" which is incorporated herein by this reference.
+This Agreement shall include CONTRACTOR'S proposal or bid which is incorporated herein.
 In the event of any inconsistency between the terms of the proposal and this Agreement, this Agreement shall govern.

 16. Licenses, Permits, and Fees.
 CONTRACTOR shall obtain a Manhattan Beach Business License, all permits, and licenses as may be required by this Agreement.